Explore Windows 8.1 features and delve into a unique experience with an exquisite design and a reliable platform

 Files will be saved directly to OneDrive, and you can access them even when you're offline.
 Plus, if you log into your device using your Outlook.com account, all your settings and apps will sync.
 In Windows 8.1, Microsoft has consolidated all settings into one easy-to-navigate menu.
 This includes everything from managing Bluetooth and display preferences to tweaking OneDrive settings.

 Microsoft has made some improvements to the touch screen keyboard in Windows 8.1, such as a revamped auto predict feature.
 When typing on screen, suggestions automatically appear directly under where the user is typing.
 Rather than selecting a suggestion by tapping it, users can swipe along the space bar to navigate between suggestions and hit the spacebar to make a decision.

-Windows 8.1 brings intense competition, so far it has been very popular and competing developers have advanced with new ideas.
-Windows 8.1 offers excellent usability on big screens and is a decent palm-sized smartphone.
-Flexibility and accessibility are still there and the devices are well organized.
-The desktop computers are very powerful and have reached great speeds and have already seen a range of revolutionary features.
-The Start screen is quite creative and the Start menu is certainly new from the previous models, and will not be applauded by all Windows fans.
+Windows 8.1 brings intense competition, and has been very popular as it incorporates advanced new ideas.
+Windows 8.1 offers excellent usability on big screens and on a decent palm-sized smartphone.
+Flexibility and accessibility are included to make the devices well organized.
+The desktop computers are very powerful and have reached great speed and have already seen a range of revolutionary features.
+The Start screen is quite creative and the Start menu is certainly new compared to previous models.
 We would assume that after the launch, other secret features like zooming and multimedia control will be even more popularized.
 So what are you waiting for?
 Go ahead and be on the track by using the Windows 8.1 most popular Operating System.